phooky/SLFF/SLF_Format.md

 # A Single-Line Font Format

-SLFF is a simple format for representing single-line fonts, as used by CNC machines, plotters, vector displays, and similar devices.
+SLFF is a simple XML-based format for representing single-line fonts, as used by CNC machines, plotters, vector displays, and similar devices.
 It's a simple XML format based on SVG's path descriptors.
 It's intended to be an intermediate format from which other forms can be generated (DXF, HPGL, TTF, etc).